ogobrecht/console/README.md

 Starts the logging for a specific session.

-To avoid spoiling the context with very long input the p_session parameter is truncated after 64 characters before using it.
+To avoid spoiling the context with very long input the p_client_id parameter is truncated after 64 characters before using it.

-For easier usage there is an overloaded procedure available which uses always your unique session id.
+For easier usage there is an overloaded procedure available which uses always your own client identifier.

 EXAMPLES